 - Projects that are primarily artistic in nature, including books, theatrical productions, film, video and other media projects

 - Historical preservation, museums and interpretive centers

 - Sporting events

-Grants are made only to organizations whose beneficiaries are residents of Minnesota, North Dakota or Wisconsin, with priority given to communities that are homes and neighbors to Bremer banks.
+Grants are made only to organizations whose beneficiaries are residents of Minnesota, North Dakota or Wisconsin, with priority given to local and regional organizations that support Bremer Bank communities.
 Grants are generally restricted to organizations described in Section 501(c)(3) of the Internal Revenue Code and to governmental entities.
 The Foundation does not make grants to individuals.

 The Foundation does not discriminate on the basis of race, color, creed, sex, religion, age, disability, sexual orientation, marital status or national origin.

 While the Foundation accepts applications on a continuous basis, see our grantmaking schedule for upcoming dates on which grants will be considered.
 Previous Otto Bremer Foundation grant recipients should review our one-grant-at-a-time policy before submitting an application.